Ankit-afk/CampGrounds/README.md

 # CampGrounds
 A yelp inspired app but for hidden gems in your locality.
-Based on Node, express, MongoDB.
+Based on Express as the backend middleware and MongoDB as the database.